T-Troll/alienfx-tools/README.md

 - ALT+s - switch to "Settings" tab
 - ALT+r - refresh all lights
 - ALT+? - about app

-Monitoring events avaliable:<br>
-System Load:
-- CPU Load - CPU load color mix from 0% ("calm") to 100% ("Active")
-- RAM Load - The same for used RAM percentage
-- GPU Load - The same for utilized GPU percentage (top one across GPUs if more, then one present into the system).
-- HDD Load - It's not exactly a load, but IDLE time.
-If idle - it's "calm", 100% busy - active, and mix between.
-- Network load - Current network traffic value against maximal value detected (across all network adapters into the system).
-- Max.
-Temperature - Maximal temperature in Celsius degree across all temperature sensors detected into the system.
-- Battery level - Battery charge level in percent (0=dischagred, 100=full).
-<br>You can use "Minimal value" slider to define zone of no reaction - for example, for temperature it's nice to set it to the room temperature - only heat above it will change color.

-Status Led:
-- Disk activity - Switch light every disk activity event (HDD IDLE above zero).
-- Network activity - Switch light if any network traffic detected (across all adapters).
-- System overheat - Switch light if system temperature above cut level (default 95C, but you can change it using slider below).
-- Out of memory - Switch light if memory usage above 90% (you can change it by the same slider).
-- Low battery - Status avtivated then battery below level defined by slider.
-<br>"Blink" checkbox switch triggered value to blink between on-off colors 4 times per sec.

 <br><b>WARNING:</b> All color effects stop working if you enable any Event monitoring.